fhirbase/fhirbase-plv8/INTRO.md

 ## Passing JSON to a SP

 When SP's argument has type `jsonb`, that means you have to pass some JSON as a value.
-To do this, you need to encode multi-line JSON into single-line PostgreSQL string.
+To do this, you need to represent JSON as single-line PostgreSQL string.
 You can do this in many ways, for example, using a
 [online JSON formatter](http://jsonviewer.stack.hu/).
 Copy-paste your